hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

     thresholds <- seq(5, 10, 0.1)
     lapply(thresholds, nt)

 This is a great first step.
-To solve our problem, we need more.
+It can serve as the basis of generating more networks and computing network properties.
+We can go on to explore more.
 [Continue.](http://hhsieh.github.com/Unlimited-Networks-II)